If I Forward an Email Can the Sender See it? [UPDATED]

 4. Tracking server logs.

-If the sender uses any of these practices, they may be able to collect information on forwarded emails, too.
+If the sender uses any of these practices, they may be able to collect information on forwarded and re-forwarded emails, too.

 Tracking Pixels